 When schools deliver iPads into their classrooms, teachers often respond with two questions: how do I organize my students’ digital coursework and how will my classroom management change?
-With the latest release of iOS 9.3, teachers now have two answers to these questions.
+With the release of iOS 9.3 in 2016, teachers now have two answers to these questions.
 First, Google Classroom allows teachers to organize their class content while integrating Google Drive to support workflow and student organization.
 Next, with the release of Apple Classroom, teachers have the power of classroom management assistance in the palm of their hand.

 If you are teaching in an environment using both Google Apps and iPads, then combining these two products will help take your classroom technology skills to the next level!

 1 – Managing Digital Workflow